 NALP is a community of experts dedicated to the success of its members and the promotion of knowledge and expertise about the legal employment market.
 NALP membership is an investment in yourself and your organization.

-The chart below shows the new 2017 NALP member dues structure that will take effect on January 1, 2017.
+The chart below shows the 2020 NALP member dues fees and structure for the 2020 membership year.
 The NALP membership year runs from January 1 — December 31.

 Additional Members at Member Institutions